 In their interpretation and application, the provisions of this ordinance shall be liberally construed in favor of Waupaca County and shall not be deemed a limitation or repeal of any other powers granted by Wisconsin Statute.
 Where a provision of this ordinance is required by statute and a standard in ch.
 NR 115, Wis.
 Adm.
 Code, and where the ordinance provision is unclear, the provision shall be interpreted in light of the statute and ch.
 NR 115, Wis.
 Adm.
 Code, standards in effect on the date of the adoption of this ordinance or in effect on the date of the most recent text amendment to this ordinance.
+Words used in this Zoning Ordinance shall be defined first by referring to this Ordinance.
+If this Ordinance does not contain a definition for the word or words, then the word or words shall be as defined in a common English dictionary used by the Zoning Administrator.

-2.7 SEVERABILITY.
+2.72.6 SEVERABILITY.